amaarora/amaarora.github.io/_posts/2020-08-13-efficientnet.md

 > In order to pursue better accuracy and efficiency, it is critical to balance all dimensions of network width, depth, and resolution during ConvNet scaling.

-Having looked at **Compound Scaling**, we will now look at how the authors used Nueral Architecture Search to get mobile-size network that they named **EfficientNet**.
+Having looked at **Compound Scaling**, we will now look at how the authors used neural Architecture Search to get mobile-size network that they named **EfficientNet**.

 ## The EfficientNet Architecture using NAS

-The authors used **Nueral Architecture Search** approach similar to [MNasNet](https://arxiv.org/abs/1807.11626) research paper.
+The authors used **Neural Architecture Search** approach similar to [MNasNet](https://arxiv.org/abs/1807.11626) research paper.
 This is a reinforcement learning based approach where the authors developed a baseline neural architecture **Efficient-B0** by leveraging a multi-objective search that optimizes for both **Accuracy** and **FLOPS**.
 From the paper:

 > Specifically, we use the same search space as (Tan et al., 2019), and use **ACC(m)×[FLOPS(m)/T]<sup>w</sup>** as the optimization goal, where `ACC(m)` and `FLOPS(m)` denote the accuracy and FLOPS of model `m`, `T` is the target FLOPS and `w=-0.07` is a hyperparameter for controlling the trade-off between accuracy and FLOPS.
 Unlike (Tan et al., 2019; Cai et al., 2019), here we optimize FLOPS rather than latency since we are not targeting any specific hardware device.